 Scooters are shipped dimensional weight.
 Slightly unassembled for shipping.

-Use the drop down boxes at the bottom of the page to select optional, tires, basket and colors.
+Use the drop down boxes to select optional, tires, basket, and colors.

 Please note the color scooters are not stocked and are custom built per order.
 You should expect up to three weeks for a custom color to be shipped.